lore/lore/docs/tutorial/Step14.md

 ### Add the Speech AI

 Now let's give Guessatron the ability to express what he's thinking.
-For that, update the `render` function of `Guessatron` to get his most recent thought and display it on screen.
-We're going to replace the current hardcoded thought `I hope it is because it's the only color I know.` with his most recent thought from `bragPhrase`.
+For that, update the `render` function of `Guessatron` to get the most recent thought and display it on screen.
+We're going to replace the current hardcoded thought (`I hope it is because it's the only color I know`) with the value of `bragPhrase`.

 ```js
 render: function() {